The Best Bake Sale Cookies

 What’s a bake sale without chocolate chip cookies?
 This recipe meets the needs of our peanut food allergy son who has mastered the perfectly puffy, just the right amount of chocolate chips, not too crunchy, not too gooey chocolate chip cookie.
 Enjoy his bake sale cookies recipe and know he contributed his 12 year old photography skills to this blog, his locally famous recipe, and he fully expects to get paid whatever this blog post earns.
 Hey, kids like making money too.
-Enjoy!
+Enjoy the ultimate bake sale cookie recipe!

 This post contains affiliate links, which means I make a small commission at no extra cost to you.